Financial-Times/ft-origami/docs/developer-guide/build-service.md

 ![HTML source of a demo in the Origami registry](/img/build-service-tutorial/registry-demo-html.png)

-Copy all the HTML to your clipboard (there is quite a lot of it).
+Select the HTML tab and copy all the HTML to your clipboard (there is quite a lot of it).

 Switch to your JS Bin window and find the bit that says `<!-- Body content here -->` (it's towards the bottom of the file).
 Paste your header HTML just below that.